Cold Exposure

 A 2025 trial at the University of Ottawa put ten healthy young men through one hour at 14°C daily for seven consecutive days and measured autophagy and cell-death markers in their circulating immune cells.
 Autophagic flux was initially dysregulated after the first immersion but rose by day 7, with parallel reductions in cell-death signalling.[14]

-Caveats are large: n=10, young healthy males only, seven days, surrogate markers in circulating cells (not tissue), no clinical outcomes.
+Caveats are large: ten young healthy male participants, seven days, surrogate markers in circulating cells (not tissue), no clinical outcomes.
 It is a plausible mechanistic signal, not validation of "cold extends lifespan".

 Cold-shock protein RBM3